urvi-k/easySwift/Comments.md

 # Comments

-- Use cpmments to add the non-executable text as a code for reminder or note.
-This text will not copile by the compiler.
+- Use comments to add the non-executable text as a code for reminder or note.
+This text will not compile by the compiler.

 ## Types Of Comments
 **A) Single-line Comments (//):**
-- Use souble forward sleshes before text.
+- Use double forward sleshes before text.
 *Example:*

 `// This is single line comment.`

-**A) Multi-line Comments (//):**
+**B) Multi-line Comments (/*  */):**
 - It is begin with forward slesh(/) followed by asterisk(`*`) and end with asterisk(`*`) followed by forward slesh(/).
 *Example:*